 Should you wear (a little) make up, don’t forget to remove using Dr Sylvia’s Ultra Gentle Makeup Remover.

 4. Quit smoking (or don’t start a habit)

 Smoking a cigarette cuts down your life by 11 minutes.
 If that’s too far off to contemplate, look at your face.
 You’re probably starting to develop smoker lines.
 These vertical lip lines can be cosmetically annoying, but easily corrected with an injection of dermal fillers made of hyaluronic acid, or resurfaced with laser to build up collagen and tighten the surrounding skin.

 5. Cut down on sugar

 Too much sugar in your diet will show in your face as it results to stiffness in collagen that manifests as wrinkles.
 Load up on leafy greens instead.
 They are rich in nitric oxide that has been shown to be vital in various cellular activities such as reducing inflammation, strengthening the immune system, and sharpening your memory by transmitting information between the nerve cells in your brain.
-For wrinkles that have already set in, getting Botox injections over time will help relax the muscles resulting to fewer wrinkles.
+For wrinkles that have already set in, getting Botulinum Toxin (or more commonly known as Botox) injections over time will help relax the muscles resulting to fewer wrinkles.

 6. Exercise regularly

 Muscle mass declines by about 5% every 10 years after you hit 30.
 You need to compensate for that loss with strength training at least 2 times a week.
 If you have belly fat to burn, toss in interval training twice a week.
 Visceral fat – the kind that provides cushion around your abdominal organs – can be present even if you are physically slim, so you still have to exercise even if you have no visible ‘spare tire.’